Skip to main content

 Noise game

-You can do musical instruments or animal sounds.
+You can use musical instruments or animal sounds.
 For animal sounds, make an animal noise and see if your toddler can guess it.
-Have them repeat the animal noise back to you.
+Then, have them repeat the animal noise back to you.

 A mother reading to her toddler.